Ontotext-AD/concept-extraction-docs/_posts/2015-03-8-release_EUFv2.0.0.md

 ## Breaking changes

-Instead of using Java serialization to fully serialize all updates since the beginning of time in each transaction we now do the following:
+Instead of using Java serialisation to fully serialise all updates since the beginning of time, in each transaction we now do the following:

 * Append an entry at the end of the data file;
 * The entry looks like this - short (magic number marker) - int (updated subjects count) - long (fingerprint) - longs (updated subjects).